lpaggen/war_game_python/README.txt

 autoplay does not work properly yet due to issues with my recursive call of round()

-whenever the same cards appear TWICE in a row, the game will enter a loop which will cause the program to crash due to recursion being used too many times
+some issues in logic cause the game to sometimes crash due to non existent indexes in lists